Put Together

 06

-Waterproof phone pouch for flooding.
-Dry bag inside the crossbody for wallet and essentials.
-Portable fan for the moments AC can't keep up.
+Bucket-bag drawstring closes against sudden flooding where a flap-top exposes contents.
+Waterproof phone pouch and dry bag inside the bucket for wallet and essentials.
+Portable fan for the moments AC can't keep up; cream wipes cleaner than burgundy after a Bourbon Street recovery.

 Other suggestions (good-to-haves)